-Visalia is located in Central California, just within driving distance from Los Angeles and San Francisco.
-As the most robust city near Sequoia and Kings Canyon National Parks, Visalia has long been known as “the gateway” to these beautiful parks in the Sierra Nevada Mountains.
+Visalia is located in Central California, within driving distance from Los Angeles and San Francisco.
+As the most dynamic city near Sequoia and Kings Canyon National Parks, Visalia is positioned as the ideal basecamp to these beautiful parks in the Sierra Nevada Mountains.
 The legendary sequoias—including the world’s largest tree, the General Sherman—are a draw for adventure-seeking visitors from around the globe.

-The city is more than a basecamp for national park travelers.
-With a vibrant downtown, unique foodie restaurants, craft breweries, farmers’ markets, boutique shopping and a thriving, eclectic art scene, Visalia is a destination all its own.
-It’s a hub for family travel, with expansive youth sports facilities and children’s venues and attractions.
-And, its pedestrian-friendly downtown and access to hotel rooms and meeting space make it a popular convention destination, as well.
+The city's vibrant downtown, unique foodie restaurants, craft brewery district, farmers’ markets, boutique shopping, thriving, eclectic arts and culture scene, and historic roots, make Visalia a welcoming destination for travelers.
+It’s a hub for nature seekers, cultural enthusiasts, and family travelers.
+The pedestrian-friendly downtown district with access to hotel rooms and meeting space make it a popular convention destination, as well.

 Visalia is an all-American city with historic charm and a modern draw.

-The Visalia region offers outdoor adventure all year long.
-From an awe-inspiring hike through the majestic sequoia trees in Sequoia and Kings Canyon National Parks to mountain biking in Balch Park, visitors will find breathtaking views and challenging thrills.
+Find outdoor adventure all year long.
+Hike among majestic giant sequoia trees in Sequoia and Kings Canyon National Parks or mountain bike in Balch Park, for breathtaking views and challenging thrills.

-From road trips to day trips, Visalia is a destination for families of all ages.
-Visalia offers numerous attractions, parks and play spaces.
-The welcoming and family-friendly atmosphere makes visitors feel connected to a small-city experience with big-city amenities.
+From road trips to day trips, Visalia is a destination for families with parks and play spaces for all ages.
+The family-friendly atmosphere makes visitors feel connected to a small-city experience with big-city amenities.

-There are hands-on exhibits at ImagineU Interactive Children’s Museum, and the entire crew can delve into learning at the Antique Farm Equipment Museum and AgVentures!
+ImagineU Interactive Children’s Museum engages young travelers with hands on exhibits, and the entire crew can delve into learning at the Antique Farm Equipment Museum and AgVentures!
 Learning Center.
-Adventure Park amusement center recently expanded to include an outdoor waterpark—Sequoia Springs Splash Park—that features a 42-foot water structure with four slides.
+Cool off at Adventure Park's Sequoia Springs Splash Park.

 Visalia hosts many annual events throughout the year that celebrate the diversity of the region, its place as an agricultural powerhouse in one of the most productive growing areas of the world and highlight our amazing arts and cultural.
 With events like the South Valley Arts Tour, PRIDE Visalia, and charming winter-time Holiday events along Main Street in pedestrian-friendly downtown, visitors get a taste of California while experiencing the arts, culture, music and food of Visalia.